Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

       Controllers](https://msdn.microsoft.com/en-us/library/dd648127(v=vs.120).aspx).

       > [!NOTE]
-      > You must register the test controller with the team project collection
+      > You must register the test controller with the project collection
       > that you are using for Lab Management.

   2. Specify the user account to use for communication between the test